 Importantly, the ranking of Member States within the analysis differs considerably depending on the metric used (e.g. focusing on the frequency, volume or average percentage difference between TACs and advice) and the year in question.
-Moreover, the results covered by this analysis are based on a subset of analysed TACs, meaning that the situation will look potentially guite different for other TACs outside of the scope of this report, e.g. regarding Baltic TACs, where different Member States are more vocal based on their interests.
+Moreover, the results covered by this analysis are based on a subset of analysed TACs, meaning that the situation will look potentially quite different for other TACs outside of the scope of this report, e.g. regarding Baltic TACs, where different Member States are more vocal based on their interests.
 The results regarding different metrics should therefore not be treated in isolation of each other, or extrapolated to TACs outside the scope of this analysis.
-For further details on the findings of this analysis, including comprehensive Member State profiles with graphs illustrating the respective Member State's behaviour at the December Councils 2016, 2017 and 2018, please refer to the 2020 edition of this report.183 This comprehensive analysis was not updated for more recent years.
-However, some files received in response to more recent AIRs regarding the 2021, 2022 and 2023 TACsetting processes indicate that certain Member States continue to push for TACs to be set above scientific advice.
-For example, a letter regarding southern hake, sent to the Commission by the Spanish, Portuguese and French fisheries ministers and disclosed following a recent AIR,184 confirms that on this occasion it was specifically these three Member States (Spain, Portugal and France) who pushed for the TAC to be set above the precautionary advice provided by ICES.185 Similarly, for example France explicitly asked for a rollover of the 2022 pollack TACs (1851 tonnes) into 2023, while precautionary ICES advice for 2023 was only 905 tonnes, and that rollover, which was indeed adopted, was more than twice the advice.^{186,187} https://www.asktheeu.org/en/request/request_for_access_to_documents_4#outgoing-22081 The letter was included in the Commission's response from 19 August 2022, https://www.asktheeu.org/en/request/request_for_access_to_documents_4#incoming-39174.
+For further details on the findings of this analysis, including comprehensive Member State profiles with graphs illustrating the respective Member State's behaviour at the December Councils 2016, 2017 and 2018, please refer to the 2020 edition of this report.220 This comprehensive analysis was not updated for more recent years.
+However, some files received in response to more recent AIRs regarding the 2021, 2022 and 2023 TACsetting processes indicate that certain Member States have continued to push for TACs to be set above scientific advice.
+For example, a letter regarding southern hake, sent to the Commission by the Spanish, Portuguese and French fisheries ministers and disclosed following a recent AIR, 221 confirms that on this occasion it was specifically these three Member States (Spain, Portugal and France) who pushed for the TAC to be set above the precautionary advice provided by ICES.222 Similarly, for example France explicitly